Our leadership programmes

 Leading Together Programme

 Collectively grow your school’s ability to meet the challenges it faces and address any leadership gaps.
 A dedicated Teach First expert will work with your entire senior team to instil a culture that encourages and supports everyone into leadership.
-A £10,000 learning pot is also available to bring in extra expertise where it’s needed.

 The programme has meant that more pupils are going out and looking for work experience.